foxharp/vislock/README.md

     $ make config.h

-You also have to make sure that physlock works with your PAM configuration.
-If you have a restrictive PAM fallback config file `/etc/pam.d/other`, then you need to create a suitable PAM config file for physlock named `/etc/pam.d/physlock`.
-The sample `physlock.pam` should work for most users.
+You also have to make sure that vislock works with your PAM configuration.
+If you have a restrictive PAM fallback config file `/etc/pam.d/other`, then you need to create a suitable PAM config file for vislock named `/etc/pam.d/vislock`.
+The sample `vislock.pam` should work for most users.

 Usage
 -----
-The behaviour of physlock is completely controlled via command-line arguments, it does not rely on environment variables. physlock uses the utmp file to identify the owner of the current session (i.e. active tty) and prompts for her password to unlock the computer.
+The behaviour of vislock is completely controlled via command-line arguments, it does not rely on environment variables. vislock uses the utmp file to identify the owner of the current session (i.e. active tty) and prompts for her password to unlock the computer.

 The following command-line arguments are supported: